stealth-studios/sdk-docs/docs/clients/roblox.md

 conversation:addPlayer(player: Player)
 ```

-Adds a player to the conversation and lets the backend know.
+Adds a player to the conversation and updates the player list on the backend.

 ---